Home >

 614-885-7345

-Every 30 minutes a ride for those wishing to experience the inter-urban transportation of the 1940's is offered.
-The electric trolley pulls away from the Worthington station and heads south toward Colonial Hills.
-It will return on the same track.
+Every 30 minutes a ride for those wishing to experience the interurban transportation of the 1940's is offered.
+The electric trolley pulls away from the Worthington station and heads south toward Colonial Hills returning on the same track for a 2 miles round-trip.
 Once again the transportation is furnished but it is your imagination that will give you ponder to the times these cars connected small towns and cities alike.
-The Museum offers other views of inter-urban and streetcars from 1890-1906.
-Within the depot you will find a collection of photos and historic items pertaining to just a fraction of the rich history of trains in Ohio.

 Built in 1910 by the Richmond Works of the American Locomotive Company the 578 could pull 8 Pullmans at speeds up to 70 MPH.
 Assigned to the Scioto Division and operated out of Columbus from 1917 to 1944.
 This locomotive was retired from service in December 1958 and donated to the Ohio Railway Museum.